 Use Case 3 – Call Centers, BYON

+Question: Why does the STI-CA box connect to the TN-SP rather than to OSP-B?

 BYON applies to Use Cases UCaaS/CPaaS/OTT scenarios as an option.

 Call Center is provided TN 555-456-1234 (BYON) by TN Delegee 2.
 This TN was obtained through a Reseller who obtained the TNs from TNSP A and is the direct TN Assignee.
 Call Center dials 555-321-4321 and originates call to OSP B directly using TN Delegee 2’s Caller ID and does not originate call through Reseller’s network